kristofmulier/terminal_spawner/README.md

 If you add `--no-console` here, the argument `base = 'Win32GUI'` is passed to cx_freeze.
 This has a profound effect on the behavior of the frozen app.
 The button `PRINT INFO TO CONSOLE` no longer works - which is pretty normal.
 However, it also causes the app to crash when you try to spawn a child!

+> NOTE:
+> In Python 3.9, it wouldn't crash.
+In Python 3.12 it does.

 &nbsp;<br>
 # 6. How the Parent Spawns its Child